CodeMaxx/CodeMaxx.github.io/_posts/2016-05-31-writeup-overthewire-bandit-level17.md

 description: "Bandit Level 17 → 18: using diff to find the one changed line between two password files"
 ---

-#### Level Goal:

->There are 2 files in the homedirectory: passwords.old and passwords.new.
+> **Level goal:** There are 2 files in the homedirectory: passwords.old and passwords.new.
 The password for the next level is in passwords.new and is the only line that has been changed between passwords.old and passwords.new

-**NOTE: if you have solved this level and see ‘Byebye!’ when trying to log into bandit18, this is related to the next level, bandit19**
+> NOTE: if you have solved this level and see ‘Byebye!’ when trying to log into bandit18, this is related to the next level, bandit19

-#### Commands you may need to solve this level

->cat, grep, ls, diff

-#### Helpful Reading Material

->None
+{: .prompt-warning }

+**Commands you may need:** `cat`, `grep`, `ls`, `diff`

+**Helpful reading:** None

 ## Write-up